In light of the developing Coronavirus situation, we have put in place a new IT infrastructure that enables us to…

 While demographic and socio-economic forces continue to shape the distribution and profile of the UK’s population, an increasingly critical component of national and local policy and planning is the delivery of appropriate education services.
 That means understanding the current and future composition of the school-age population is required when it comes to developing a school forecast.

-edge-ucate provides a robust and transparent model to support school forecasting in local communities.
+edge-ucate provides a robust and transparent data analysis method model to support school forecasting in local communities.
 Using desk-top technology, edge-ucate combines data from the School Census and local GP registration statistics.
 These tools provide the data to carry out individual school forecast for each school within a local authority.

-edge-ucate enables the assessment of alternative growth scenarios and takes into account migration factors, new housing development, plus school openings and closures.
+edge-ucate enables the assessment of alternative growth scenarios.
+When performing a school forecast, edge-ucate takes into account migration factors, new housing development, plus school openings and closures.

 The Output is provided in a detailed summary and enables the analysis and planning for the appropriate cluster of schools or geographical area.